-Most ceiling fans have a two-way mode, which reverses the direction that the fan operates.
-In summer, your ceiling fan rotate in an anti-clockwise direction, this creates a cool downward airflow.
+Reversible ceiling fans have a two-way mode, which reverses the direction that the fan operates.
+In summer, your ceiling fan rotates in an anti-clockwise direction, creating a cool downward airflow.
 In winter, as the hot air rises, the fan needs to rotate in a clockwise direction.
 This will then push the rising warm air back down from the top of the ceiling to where you are in the room helping to keep you feeling warmer.

 Reduce Draft from Windows & Doors

 It seems so obvious but draft-proofing a house is an easy way to keep your house warmer this winter, and it’s often overlooked.
-The easiest way is to close any internal doors to rooms that you are not using and don’t need to be heated e.g. a spare room, the guest room etc. The next easy option is to use items like a fabric snake or under door seals to prevent the warm air escaping or, the cool air coming in.
+The easiest way is to close any internal doors to rooms that you are not using and don’t need to be heated for example, a spare room, the guest room.
+Bathrooms are the an easy room to shut off, as they often are poorly insulated and have permanently open windows.
+The next easy option is to use items like a fabric snake or under door seals to prevent the warm air escaping or, the cool air coming in.
 The same with windows – if there are gaps use weatherstrip or foam tape to seal up.
 And then don’t forget to make sure the windows are all closed.

-Drink Red Wine to help warm you up
+Drink red wine or whiskey to help warm you up

-We all know the mood of a home can help create a feeling of warmth.
-As the days start to become darker earlier, a glass of red wine is a great way to warm up.
+This is definitely our favourite way to warm up - we all know the mood of a home can help create a feeling of warmth.
+As the days start to become darker earlier, a glass of red wine or a neat whiskey is the perfect way to put the fire in your belly.
 Add some great mood lighting, scented candles and floor and desk lamps and your home will immediately feel warmer and cosier.
 The addition of dimmers to existing lighting can also help create warmth and is great for entertaining as it helps create a mood of relaxation.
 Soft furnishings like cashmere throws on couches also add to the overall warmth of a room.

 We hope you are enjoying a warm home this winter.
 If you think that maybe you might need to upgrade your heating solution?
 Learn more about the home heating options available.